Kevin & Judy King: Welcome to our home!

 This is me with my wife, Judy.
-We also have three children, Rachel, Daniel and Nathanael, who have long since flown the nest.
-But they continue to make 'flying visits,' often accompanied by our 3 grand-daughters.
-So we are a growing flock...
+We also have three children, who have long since flown the nest.
+But they continue to make ‘flying visits,’ often accompanied by our 3 grand-daughters.
+So we are a growing flock…

-I am 66 years old, and officially retired - at least insofar as I am now drawing a pension - but busier than ever, though mostly unpaid.
-I have been very happily married to my wife, Judy, for over 40 years, and we have now been living in Harrogate, North Yorkshire, for about 20 of them.
+I am in my 70’s, and officially retired – at least insofar as I am now drawing a pension – but busier than ever, though mostly unpaid.
+I have been very happily married to my wife, Judy, for nearly 50 years, and we have now been living in North Yorkshire for more than 20 of them.

 We met at University in Manchester, then lived in Surrey before moving with our family to Shetland for 9 years.
 They have a very unique lifestyle there: so returning to England after such a time was quite a culture shock, even though I have strong family roots in this part of the country.
 But we are now well settled.
 We love wide open spaces: so although we miss Shetland’s sea vistas, we enjoy getting out and about in the Yorkshire moors and dales whenever we get the chance.